Practical advice to consider when purchasing a property or timeshare overseas.

 Further information is available in the property fraud guidance.

-What the Foreign & Commonwealth Office (FCO) can do
+What the Foreign, Commonwealth & Development Office (FCDO) can do